gregdasney/docker_helm_k8s_example/ReadMe.md

 ## Web Applications and building

 ### Node.Js Web Application
 The Node.js web application is in the _nodejs_application_ folder along with its dockerfile.
-To build the docker image run `docker build . -t hellworld:nodejs` from inside the folder.
+To build the docker image run `docker build . -t helloworld:nodejs` from inside the folder.
 ### Rails Web Application
 The rails web application is in the _rails_application_ folder along with its dockerfile.
-To build the docker image run `docker build . -t hellworld:rails` from inside the folder.
+To build the docker image run `docker build . -t helloworld:rails` from inside the folder.

 ## Deploying
 The following assumes that kubernetes is available on the current context